 To avoid spoiling the hard work you have started and the progress you have made, exogenous ketones can help maintain the benefits of ketosis during those difficult periods.

-If you feel that you are struggling to cope, simply subsidize your diet with a dose of exogenous ketones to give yourself a boost and keep you in ketosis even if you end up eating a bit too many carbohydrates.
+If you feel that you are struggling to cope, simply supplement your diet with a dose of exogenous ketones to give yourself a boost and keep you in ketosis even if you end up eating a bit too many carbohydrates.

 To speed up the ketosis process

 In a similar manner to the first point, taking keto supplements can also help you get into ketosis faster, or get back into ketosis faster if you have stopped the process for a lengthy period of time.

 As already mentioned, exogenous ketones provide you with a direct dose of ketones and therefore the results are quicker – effectively it is like “rapid ketosis” (albeit not as long-lasting or sharp as diet-induced ketosis).
 To that end, if you have started keto and want to speed up the process, exogenous ketones can help.

 If you’re an athlete or you simply enjoy exercise and are using the keto diet as part of your plan to lose weight, exogenous ketone supplements can help.